JonmarCorpuz/SecondBrain/Kubernetes/Kustomize.md

 ## Base

-A base is a set of common YAML configurations that are shared across environments
+A base is a set of common YAML Kubernetes configurations that are shared across environments

+* Reusable
+* Provide the foundation for your different environment configurations

 ## Overlay

-* Applies environment-specific customizations on top of a base
+An Overlay is a set of environment-specific changes that are layered on top of the base

+* Through overlays, environments can apply their own customizations (*Change replica counts*, *Change image tags*, *Enable/disable certain features*, *etc.*)
+* When building the final configuration, Kustomize merges the overlay on top of the base, leaving the base intact while still being able to generate a customized configuration for the specific environment